HEPScore: A new CPU benchmark for the WLCG: HEP Workloads

 \section{HEP Workloads}

-In 2021-2022, the first set of workloads were provided to the Working Group by all four large LHC experiments (ALICE, ATLAS, CMS and LHCb) and other WLCG experiments (Belle~II, JUNO and Gravity Wave Project).
+In 2021 and 2022, workloads were provided to the Working Group by all four large LHC experiments (ALICE, ATLAS, CMS and LHCb) and other experiments (Belle~II, JUNO and the International Gravitational Wave Network).

 Each workload is encapsulated into a container with the software and input data needed to run the application.
-The software of the experiment is stored in the CVMFS file system~\cite{cvmfs} and then exported to a local folder inside a container.
+The software of the experiment is stored in the CVMFS file system~\cite{cvmfs} and then made accessible via a local folder inside the container.
 The set of containers of workloads is stored in a Gitlab repository at CERN.
 Each container includes a configuration file with a parameter for the number of events that allows one to adjust the duration of the execution (more details can be found in ref.~\cite{CSBS-Benchmark}).
-Each workload is run three times and the geometric mean is taken as the benchmarks (typically in units of events per second); this is identical to the method used for each workload component in HS06.
+Each workload is run three times and the geometric mean is taken as the benchmark (typically in units of events per second); this is identical to the method used for each workload component in HS06.

 Each workload was validated on a set of dedicated servers at CERN to check the reliability and reproducibility, and in all cases, the results were found to be consistent at a level better than 1\%.
-Once validated, the workloads were run on a diverse set of server systems provided by many WLCG sites and the results were used to make comparisons with HS06 and SPEC CPU 2017.
-The benchmarks of the individual workloads were compared with each other to determine the correlations between applications.
+Once validated, the workloads were run on a large and diverse set of server systems provided by many WLCG sites.
+The benchmarks of the individual workloads from the server systems were compared to determine the correlations between applications.
 The time to run the each workload and the studies of the correlations provided valuable input that was used to help select the workloads that are included in HEPScore.

-At the Benchmark Workshop, the criteria for selecting workload candidates for HEPScore was discussed.
-The conclusion was that HEPScore should be representative of the computing usage of the experiments (e.g. ATLAS and CMS use over 50\% of the total computational resources), it should run in a timely manner (3-6 hours), and provide complementary workloads (e.g. avoid the selection of highly correlated workloads).
-Further, the workloads need to be valid for at least one LHC run period.
+At the Benchmark Workshop, the criteria for selecting workload candidates for HEPScore were discussed.
+The conclusion was that HEPScore should be representative of the shares of computing usage of the experiments, it should run in a timely manner (3-6 hours) and provide complementary workloads (e.g. avoid the selection of highly correlated workloads).
+It is important that the workloads from the experiments be stable for a reasonable period (e.g. 2-3 years), and ideally, valid for at one LHC run period.